MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/timezone/find-time-zone.md

 >
 > **Response for Time Zone API by Query**.
 >
-> If the Time Zone API is called successfully with the query parameter specified, then the response will consist of the field `timeZoneAtLocation` with two subfields: `placeName` and `timeZone` for JSON and `PlaceName` and `TimeZone` for XML.
+> If the Time Zone API is called successfully with the query parameter specified, then the response will consist of the field `timeZoneAtLocation` with two sub-fields: `placeName` and `timeZone` for JSON and `PlaceName` and `TimeZone` for XML.
 >
 > For example, in JSON:
 > ```json